On Galois action on stack inertia of moduli spaces of curves: Galois Action on Inertia

 \Mysubsubsection For a general curve $C\in \M_{g,[m]}(G)$, recall that the associated $G$-cover $C\to C/G$ factorises as below with the properties:

 When $H=G$, the action of $G$ on $C$ is said to be \emph{without étale factorisation}.
-In this case, the $\Gq$-action on stack inertia is specified by the Proposition below, which also plays a key role in the final proof of the general case.
+In this case, the stack inertia $\Gq$-action of Eq.~\eqref{eq:GKI} is given by the Proposition below, which also plays a key role in the final proof of the general case.